Port Authority (play): Productions

 The play premiered in a Gate Theatre of Dublin production at the New Ambassadors Theatre in London from 22 February 2001 to 31 March 2001.
 The play transferred to the Gate Theatre from 24 April 2001 to 2 June 2001.
 The cast starred Éanna MacLiam (Kevin), Stephen Brennan (Dermot), and Jim Norton (Jo).
 The production was directed by Conor McPherson himself.

 The play premiered Off-Broadway, produced by the Atlantic Theater Company in a limited run from April 8, 2008 (previews), officially on May 21 and closed on June 22, 2008.
 The play starred Brian d'Arcy James (Dermot), John Gallagher Jr. (Kevin) and Jim Norton (Joe).
-Brian d'Arcy James was nominated for the 2009 Drama Desk Award, Outstanding Featured Actor in a Musical and the 2009 Lucille Lortel Award, Outstanding Lead Actor.
+Brian d'Arcy James was nominated for the 2009 Drama Desk Award, Outstanding Featured Actor in a Play and the 2009 Lucille Lortel Award, Outstanding Lead Actor.

 In 2012 Rhapsody of Words Productions will stage the play at the Southwark Playhouse in London, starring Ardal O'Hanlon, John Rogan and Andrew Nolan.
 The production will be directed by Tom Attenborough.

 In October to November 2014 the play ran at The Irish Repertory Theatre in New York City.
 The cast featured James Russell (Kevin), Peter Maloney (Joe) and Billy Carter (Dermot), directed by Ciaran O'Reilly.